 Cable giants continue to bleed customers, with 3.2 million subscribers electing to cut their cords in 2018.
-And future figures promise to be even more dire as streaming services offer robust cable alternatives at attractive prices.
+And future figures promise to be even direr as streaming services offer robust cable alternatives at attractive prices.

 As this trend threatens to upend the entertainment industry, it’s clear that many customers are abandoning cable in pursuit of lower costs.
 But does cord cutting actually offer better value overall, supplying viewers with the content they enjoy without bloated packages?
-By the same token, do streaming-only households miss aspects of the cable experience once they make the switch?
+By the same token, do streaming-only households miss aspects of the cable experience, predictable programming and TV streaming guides, once they make the switch?

 We took a deep dive into TV cable versus online streaming subscriptions, surveying 1,277 viewers on both sides of the divide.
 Our findings probe rates of satisfaction among both streamers and TV cable subscribers, exploring the motives behind each choice.
 Then, by analyzing respondents’ monthly cost and watching habits, we determined which group is getting the better deal.
 Considering cutting the cord yourself?
 You won’t want to miss what we uncovered.

 When asked about the content provided by their online streaming services, nearly 4 in 5 respondents described themselves as “moderately” and “very” happy with the entertainment selection.
 This finding likely speaks to the massive production budgets of streaming giants: With Amazon Prime Video and Netflix pouring billions into original projects each year, viewers never lack for options.

 Additionally, online streaming platforms offer robust content libraries dating back decades, catering to nostalgia in ways TV cable cannot.
 This may explain why enthusiasm was more muted among cable customers: Fewer than half described themselves as “moderately” or “very” happy with the content available.